sindresorhus/electron-dl/readme.md

 ### window

-Type: `BrowserWindow` | `BrowserView`
+Type: `BrowserWindow | BrowserView`

 Window to register the behavior on.
-Alternatively a BrowserView can be passed along.
+Alternatively, a `BrowserView` can be passed.

 ### url